openshift/enhancements/enhancements/installer/openstack-customer-provided-subnets.md

 There are no changes in expectations regarding publicly addressable parts of the cluster.

 ## Proposal
-- Installer allow users to provide a list of subnets that should be used for the cluster.
+- Installer allow users to provide a subnet that should be used for the cluster.
-- In order to support provider networks in IPI, the subnets passed to the installer must meet these requirements:
+- In order to support provider networks in IPI, the subnet passed to the installer must meet these requirements:
   - have the capacity and ability for the installer to provision ports on the nodes subnet
   - have dhcp enabled
   - the installer must be able to send and recieve https traffic to nodes connected to ports on the nodes subnet